privacy-scaling-explorations/zkevm-specs/specs/opcode/41COINBASE-45GASLIMIT_48BASEFEE.md

 ## EVM behavior

-The opcode loads an corresponding op n bytes of data from block context. then push it to the stack.
+The opcode loads the corresponding op n bytes of data from block context. then push it to the stack.

 n bytes length and RLC encoding: